 Hostile asylum and immigration systems cause further harm to the mental health of people seeking protection in the UK

 “This place is re-traumatising me,” says Abdulkarim*, who has been forced to live in the asylum camp at RAF Wethersfield for over six months.
 “It reminds me of the prison in Libya,” he adds.
 After fleeing his country, Abdulkarim was tortured, beaten and starved in a prison cell in Libya for over a month before he eventually reached the UK in hope of finding protection.
 He was diagnosed with complex Post-Traumatic Stress Disorder (PTSD) and anxiety disorder.
-But instead of receiving appropriate the support he needed, he was sent to Wethersfield, where his mental health severely deteriorated.
+But instead of receiving the appropriate support he needed, he was sent to Wethersfield, where his mental health severely deteriorated.
 “Sometimes I think of harming myself or ending my life when I think of how I ended up in this prison after all the hardship I endured,” he says.

 Abdulkarim is among the thousands of people seeking asylum in the UK who have experienced severe trauma because of violence, conflict or abuse.
 There is a substantial body of evidence to show that refugees and displaced people, including survivors of trafficking and torture, are more vulnerable to developing mental health disorders such as PTSD, complex PTSD, depression and anxiety disorders.
 Associated behaviours, such as self-harm and substance dependence, can also place them at higher risk of suicide or accidental death.
 While these problems are a result of their experiences in their home countries and the perilous journeys they have taken to reach their destination – much like with Abdulkarim – the treatment they receive in the UK often acutely worsens their conditions.